csrideron/pricetarget/README.md

 This project was interesting becasue it required a both writing functional code, and ensuring that the code performed a task accurately.

 Coinbase Pro charges a small (depending on who you ask) fee per trade.
 For me, it's 0.6%.
 The fee is charged both at both at entry and exit.
 That means that every trade starts at a loss.
 As such, I like to know what price increase I need to break even.
-I also like to know what it's value will be after a certain percent increase.
+I also like to get a sense of what the coin prise will be after certain percent increases, to temper expectations.

 These are by no means complex calculations, but I got tired of doing them for every trade.
 So I wrote some code that, when given the price of the coin, outputs the following: